 You Think You Can Dance panel with Mary and Nigel, joined by a 3,000-plus audience.
-A bigger theater means a bigger stage, which necessitates bigger performances -- but that wasn't always the case.
+A bigger theater means a bigger stage, which necessitates bigger performances — but that

 SYTYCD fights it out

 and Kayla performing a cute routine about football players trying to woo two cheerleaders.
 It was a fun piece, but it didn’t excite the crowd like some of the big show-stopping ensemble numbers of

 The first couple to dance together was Jeanine and Evan, with a violent piece about a man trying to hold onto his woman.
 It was full of hits, kicks and Evan leaping on her back, and it didn’t work.

 Brandon got to work on a Bob Fosse number from All That Jazz revamped by Tyce Diorio.
 Usually, I’m on board for Broadway bits, but this one felt off, too.
 The music was odd, and I just

 numbers, Evan again fell short in the tough-guy department.
 I can’t help but think that this number was designed with Ade and Brandon in mind.
 Poor Evan just couldn’t get a break.
 Also, the boys